 A host of third-party applications promise to at least try to bring back your files from the digital grave—though none are guaranteed to work.
 These programs scour a specified disk to look for file fragments that haven’t been overwritten yet.
 Then, they (hopefully) piece those bits back together to make a coherent file again.

 Options include EaseUS Data Recovery (for both Windows and macOS), Active@ Undelete (Windows only), Disk Drill (both Windows and macOS), and Recuva (Windows only).
 You can download and run all of these programs for free, though in some cases, you will have to pay to actually get your data back.
 Don’t part with any cash until a scan has actually run, and the program has confirmed that it can recover your important files.

-You’ll find all of these choices, and most other reputable options, simple to use.
+All of these choices and most other reputable options are simple to use.
 And they don’t require much configuration either: Simply choose the drive you’d like to search through and let the app get to work.
 It’s a good idea to run more than one undelete program on your system, as different apps might be able to detect different sets of files.

 How to recover files from phones or tablets

-Phones and tablets handle file storage differently than computers do, making it harder to recover deleted information from these devices.
+Phones and tablets handle file storage differently than computers, making it harder to recover deleted information.
 On the other hand, a lot of mobile apps have an undelete feature built right in, so you might well be able to restore that erased file with just a few taps.